mziodev/Pets/Pets/Notes.md

 ## Premium
 ✅ Improve store text, look and feel.
-- Add text on places it supposed to be a premium feature.
+✅ Add text on places it supposed to be a premium feature

 ## Pets